AmateurECE/twardyece-blog/_posts/2023-05-13-asahi-mesa-gentoo.md

 layout: post
 title: "Getting the Asahi OpenGL Driver to Work on Gentoo Linux"
 date: 2023-05-13 17:06:00 -0500
-categories: linux
+categories: asahi
 ---

 I currently own an Apple M1 MacBook Pro, because I was excited to try Linux on ARM as my daily driver.
 When the Asahi Linux project announced that it would be moving away from Arch Linux ARM as its base distribution, I decided not to follow the community to Fedora, but instead to switch to Gentoo.

 This was my first brush with Gentoo, so there were some issues coming out of the gate.
 The issue I decided to tackle today is the use of the new Apple OpenGL driver.

 Asahi Linux provides two kernel configurations for downstream distributions--a "stable" version, and an "edge" version.
 As of today, the only difference between these two versions is a small amount of kernel configuration.
 This can be seen in the [`PKGBUILD` for `linux-asahi`][1], which builds the two binary packages from the same revision of the sources.

 Well, here's the issue.
 I thought I was _already running_ the edge kernel.
 I applied the kernel configuration changes just as they were in that repository, but the Sway Window Manager felt incredibly slow and laggy, and I kept seeing messages like these in my journal:

 ```
 May 13 18:28:27 hackbook wayland[675]: MESA-LOADER: failed to open apple: /usr/lib64/dri/apple_dri.so: cannot open shared object file: No such file or directory (search paths /usr/lib64/dri, suffix _dri)